 Institute of Technology where she earned her BFA with Honors in 2006.
 Communicating emotions through art is still the driving characteristic of her artwork.

 To date, Christophe has been included in numerous group shows in the New York and Long Island Area, including through the Museum of Contemporary Art Long Island and A.I.R.
 Gallery in Brooklyn.

 She has completed a year long Residency at The Art League of Long Island (2019-2020).
 She is now the Co-Director of Fine Arts Programming through Support Expression through the Arts (SEA) of

 Visibility, a grassroots effort that advocates for introspection, compassion and visibility through the creation and sharing of visual and performing arts.
 Christophe has also created Long

 Island's first open critique group through her affiliation with The Patchogue Arts Council.

-Christophe is currently working, living, and creating her own visual language in Central Long Island.
+Christophe is currently working, living, teaching, and creating her own visual language in Central Long Island.